-The University takes allegations of prohibited conduct very seriously, and will take appropriate action against all alleged discrimination and/or harassment, even in the absence of a Formal Complaint.
+The University takes allegations of sexual harassment very seriously, and will take appropriate action against all alleged sexual harassment, even in the absence of a Formal Complaint.
 The University's response is intended to ensure that all parties involved receive appropriate support, fair treatment, and that all allegations are handled in a prompt, thorough, and equitable manner.
 The following individuals are responsible for responding to complaints, determined by the status of the alleged harasser.

-University employees, third parties, and students who believe they or others have been subjected to harassment, discrimination and/or sexual harassment by a University employee or third party, please contact one of the following:
+University employees, third parties, and students who believe they or others have been subjected to sexual harassment by a University employee or third party, please contact one of the following:

-Albert Roberson, Deputy Title IX Coordinator, Equal Opportunity and Diversity Officer and 504 Officer DeMille Hall One University Drive Orange, CA 92866
+Albert Roberson, Deputy Title IX Coordinator, Director of Equal Opportunity and ADA/504 Officer DeMille Hall One University Drive Orange, CA 92866 Dawn White, Investigator DeMille Hall One University Drive Orange, CA 92866 Tel: (714) 997-6827